Tirzepatide versus Semaglutide for weight loss

 3. Sensitivity to side effects

 Tirzepatide and semaglutide share similar side effects, including feeling or being sick, and general gastrointestinal discomfort.
+The Semaglutide pill may cause slightly different effects because it is administered differently.
 However, everyone responds differently to the medication, so there is no way of knowing if either medication will cause more or less side effects than the other.

 4.Cost considerations